 3. To prevent wrinkles, get to know your skin type and use products exclusively for your needs and goals.

 For most people, your skin acts way different now than when you were younger.
-It’s important to evolve your skin routine as your skin changes in order to get the desired results.
+It’s important to keep evolving your skin routine as your skin changes in order to get the desired results.
 If you’re still thinking you need to put your skin into the standard dry, normal and oily skin types, it’s time that you think about your skin in a new way.
 It can be hard to find a routine that works in harmony to give your skin the perfect balance, but it is possible.
 Your skin changes every decade and you need to know the best way to care for it.
 I have developed nine skin types that I believe truly reflect the real-world needs of peoples’ skin.
 Find your true skin type by taking my skin type quiz.
 You can also schedule a virtual consultation with an esthetician for personalized advice.

 4. Be mindful of how you sleep so you can prevent wrinkles from appearing.

 It’s thought that after sun exposure, the second cause of wrinkles is from sleep.
-Specifically from how the position of your face lays on the pillow night after night.
+Specifically, the position of your face on your pillow at night can make a difference.
 As an esthetician, I can tell by looking at some faces (more so after the age of 45) if they are a side or back sleeper.
 Side sleepers will have creases on their chest known as “sleep cleavage”.
-On the face, I can see a vertical line that has formed in the area where their nose and cheek meets.
-(I see this more so on men.)
+On the face, I can see a vertical line that has formed in the area where their nose and cheek meet (I see this more often on men).
 For back sleepers, I’ll see deeper horizontal lines on their neck from this area being squished with the chin pushing down.

 5. For wrinkle prevention, get serious about your sun protection—365 days a year, rain or shine, inside or out.

 How to help wrinkles not come on as quickly?
-Sunscreen, when applied generously during your morning skincare routine and then reapplied as needed, is the MOST effective way to preventing wrinkles.
+Sunscreen, when applied generously during your morning skincare routine and then reapplied as needed, is the MOST effective way to prevent wrinkles.
 Daylight and sunlight (even when coming through windows) are causing a considerable amount of DNA damage to your skin without you even realizing it.
 Many people are still not making sunscreen use an everyday habit.
-The reason is usually that they can’t find a proper sunscreen that is compatible with their skin type since many of them feel heavy and can clog the pores.
+The reason is usually that they can’t find a proper sunscreen that is compatible with their skin type, since many sunscreens can feel heavy or clog the pores.
 I’m here to tell you that sunscreens have come a long way.
 There are many great formulas available that won’t feel greasy or cause breakouts.
-It’s so important to find a sunscreen that you’ll enjoy wearing day in and day out.
-This way, you’ll actually use it and you can feel confident that you’re using the best preventative wrinkle product on the planet.
-Recommended lightweight sunscreen: Daily Protection SPF 30 is a lightweight daily moisturizer that will not cause breakouts.
+It’s so important to find a sunscreen that you’ll actually enjoy wearing day in and day out.
+This way, you’ll actually use it and you can feel confident that you’re using the best, most effective “wrinkle cream” on the planet.
+Recommended lightweight sunscreen: Weightless Protection SPF 30 is a lightweight daily moisturizer that will not cause breakouts.
 Trust me on this one.
-Plus, it can be used nicely under makeup and won’t pill or ball up.
+As a bonus, it can be used nicely under makeup and won’t pill or ball up.
 If you want to increase protection against UV rays to really slow down visible signs of aging, consider adding an antioxidant serum into your morning routine.
 When applied underneath your sunscreen, antioxidants can actually increase your sunscreen’s effectiveness!
 Recommended product: Vitamin C&E Treatment.

 6. To prevent wrinkles, treat your neck as an extension of your face.

-For my younger readers: thanks to research and greater awareness of what causes skin aging, you have access to a lot more knowledge about how to prevent wrinkles more so than your mother may have.
-(Due to research and awareness of skin aging that is available.)
-However, your use of a cell phone is not helping you with your neck.
-You may have read about what is known as “tech neck.”
-The 45-degree angle that you hang your head to look at your cell phone causes a repeated squishing of the neck resulting in premature folds and wrinkles to appear.
-(This happens to back sleepers, too.)
-Even without ever doing making this position, the neck is at a disadvantage for appearing older than the face since there is less bone structure to support the skin.
-This will all lead to eventual sagginess.
+To my younger readers: thanks to research and greater awareness of what causes skin aging, you have access to a lot more knowledge about how to prevent wrinkles than your mother did.
+Embrace it!
+That being said, you face a challenge your mother probably didn’t face.
+Looking down at a cell phone all day is not helping you prevent neck aging.
+You may have heard the term “tech neck” before.
+The ideas is that the 45-degree angle at which you hang your head to look at your cell phone causes a repeated squishing of the neck, resulting in premature folds and wrinkles (similar to what happens to back sleepers).
+When it comes to aging, the neck is at a disadvantage to begin with since there is less bone structure to support the skin that in the face.
+This will all lead to eventual sagging.
 In your quest to prevent wrinkles, you want to pay attention to how you care for your neck.

 Treat your neck as its own area.

 Don’t make the mistake of treating your neck as an afterthought.
-For example, a person will typically rub moisturizer onto his or her face and then whatever is left over on the fingertips will extend down on to the neck.
-Sound like you?
-While the intention is good, it’s truly not helping that much in the for keeping the skin on the neck tight and smooth.
+For example, a person will typically rub moisturizer onto his or her face, and then whatever is left over on the fingertips will be brought down onto the neck.
+Sound familiar?
+While the intention is good, it’s truly not helping that much in the quest for keeping the skin on the neck tight and smooth.
 You must apply your skin care products to the neck in the same way you would apply them to the face and treat it as a separate, second applications.

 Apply sunscreen to the neck generously.

-Just like the face, sunscreen needs to be applied generously in order to offer full sun protection in order to prevent wrinkles.
-The best way to apply sunscreen to this area is by doing a full second application exclusively to the neck.
-You must be thorough in your application in order for it to do its job efficiently.
+Just like the face, sunscreen needs to be applied generously in order to offer full sun protection and prevent wrinkles.
+The best way to apply sunscreen to the neck is by doing a full, second application once you’ve covered your face.
+You must be thorough in your application in order to get actual protection from harmful UV rays.
 Read how to apply sunscreen to the face and neck.